sourcegraph/sourcegraph-public-snapshot/doc/campaigns/explanations/how_src_executes_a_campaign_spec.md

 1. For each `repositoriesMatchingQuery` it will:
 	1. Send a request to the Sourcegraph API to execute the search query.
 	1. Collect each result's _repository_: the ID, the name, the default branch and the current revision of the default branch.
 If the search result _is a repository result_ (i.e. a search query of `type:repo` only produces repositories) that's used.
 If it's a file match the file match's repository is used.
-	1. _Optional_: it the results are file matches, then their path in the repository is also saved, so that they can be used in the `steps` with [templating](../references/campaign_spec_templating.md).
+	1. _Optional_: if the results are file matches, then their path in the repository is also saved, so that they can be used in the `steps` with [templating](../references/campaign_spec_templating.md).
 1. For each `repository` without a `branch` it will:
 	1. Send a request to the Sourcegraph API to get the repository's ID, name, its default branch and the current revision of the default branch.
 1. For each `repository` _with_ a `branch` it will: